-Soil Samples were collected at random from the field at two different depths (0-30cm) with the aid of augarAuger bit, hand trowel, and-A polythene bag was used to store the sample, which-The sample was later dried under room temperature and taken to Agricultural Service and Training Centre (ASTC) for analysis to determine the physical and chemical characteristics of the soil in the study area.
-Soil pH was determined in 1.0:2.5 soil-water suspensions, while-exchangeable-cations (Na, K, Ca and Mg) with-and-ammonium acetate and organic matter were determined using Walkley-Black method.
+Soil Samples were collected at random from the field at two different depths (0-30cm) with the aid of augar bit, hand trowel and polythene bag to store the sample which was later dried under room temperature and taken to Agricultural Service and Training Centre (ASTC) for analysis to determine the physical and chemical characteristics of the soil in the study area.
+Soil pH was determined in 1.0:2.5 soil-water suspensions, exchangeable cations (Na, K, Ca and Mg) with ammonium acetate and organic matter using Walkley-Black method.
 The hydrometer method was used to determine the soil texture.